 Read more about learning methods, tools and exercises for developing interdisciplinary teamwork skills in Experts in Teamwork.
 Handbook for village supervisors and learning assistants (Sortland, B. 2021).
 The book is available on request.

 How do students improve innovation skills?

 The starting point for the student teams’ project work is relevant problem areas facing society and the working world that give students the opportunity to apply their academic learning to arrive at innovative solutions.
 Students apply the knowledge they already have, so that they can gain a new and broader perspective of their own disciplinary knowledge and how it can be used.

-The problems explored by the student teams are developed in thematic areas of great social relevance, either thorough links with NTNU’s internal areas of focus or with partners outside the university.
-The most important role of internal and external partners is to provide a meaningful framework for the collaboration, so that students can practise their cooperative skills in a motivation and socially relevant context.
+The problems explored by the student teams are developed in thematic areas of great social relevance, either through links with NTNU’s internal areas of focus or with partners outside the university.
+The most important role of internal and external partners is to provide a meaningful framework for the collaboration, so that students can practice their cooperative skills in a motivation and socially relevant context.